 - (a) Prior to the beginning of felling operations, PURCHASER shall mark the locations on the ground of all skid roads, subject to STATE approval.
-Felling shall be "to lead" to those marked trails and those trail locations adhered to. - (b) Where ground operations are approved in the Operations Plan, felled trees shall be topped at a diameter not less than 5 inches prior to yarding, unless otherwise approved in writing by STATE. - (c) Fell all trees that contain a log segment that meets or exceeds the minimum removal specification in the section titled, "Log Removal," on the timber sale area, except those designated as "Reserved Timber" in the section titled, "Reserved Timber." - (d) Prior to felling in the timber sale area, PURCHASER shall arrange to have all the cutters who will work in the timber sale area meet with STATE to review the requirements specified in the sections titled, "Felling" and "Reserved Timber."
-PURCHASER shall give STATE 48 hours advance notice before starting a new cutter on the timber sale area to allow STATE the opportunity to brief the cutter on these sections. - (e) Maximum stump height shall be 10 inches, unless otherwise approved by STATE.
+Felling shall be "to lead" to those marked trails and those trail locations adhered to. - (b) Where ground yarding operations have been approved in the Operations Plan, felled trees shall be topped at a diameter not less than 5 inches prior to yarding, unless otherwise approved in writing by STATE.

+- (c) Fell all Douglas-fir trees that contain a log segment that meets or exceeds the minimum removal specification in the section titled, "Log Removal," on the timber sale areas, except those designated as "Reserved Timber" in the section titled, "Reserved Timber." - (d) Fell adjacent trees away from or parallel to streams and buffers shown on Exhibit A. - (e) Prior to felling in the timber sale areas, PURCHASER shall arrange to have all the cutters who will work in the timber sale areas meet with STATE to review the requirements specified in the sections titled, "Felling" and "Reserved Timber."
+PURCHASER shall give STATE 48 hours advance notice before starting a new cutter on the timber sale areas to allow STATE the opportunity to brief the cutter on these sections. - (f) Maximum stump height shall be 10 inches, unless otherwise approved by STATE.
 Heights shall be measured on the uphill side.